mongodb/docs/source/includes/restore-cloud-backup-cluster-ui.rst

-1. Click :guilabel:`Databases` in the top-left corner of the {+atlas-ui+}.
+1. Click :guilabel:`Database` in the top-left corner of the {+atlas-ui+}.

 #.
 From the :guilabel:`{+Database-Deployments+}` view, click the